astropy/astropy-healpix/docs/index.rst

 What is HEALPix?
 ================

-**astropy-healpix** is a Python package that implements the `HEALPix
+`HEALPix
 <https://en.wikipedia.org/wiki/HEALPix>`_ (Hierarchical Equal Area isoLatitude
-Pixelisation) algorithm for pixellizing a sphere.
-This algorithm is sometimes used in Astronomy to store data from all-sky surveys, but the general algorithm can apply to any field that has to deal with representing data on a sphere.
+Pixelisation) is an algorithm for pixellizing a sphere that is sometimes used in Astronomy to store data from all-sky surveys, but the general algorithm can apply to any field that has to deal with representing data on a sphere.

-More information about HEALPix can be found here:
+More information about the HEALPix algorithm can be found here:

 * http://healpix.jpl.nasa.gov/
 * http://adsabs.harvard.edu/abs/2005ApJ...622..759G